victordomingos/Count-files/README.md

 Recursively searching all files with extension or without it, in a given directory:
-(similar to searching recursively for any files, but the result is a list with paths)
+(similar to counting recursively for any files, but the result is a list with paths)

 `countfiles -fe ..  ~/Documents`
 `countfiles --file-extension .. ~/Documents`